Tullow comes out on top as UK's FTSE rebounds off lows

 LONDON, Oct 17 Britain's top equity index

-5 percent in the first four days of this week to reach 15-month
+fallen some 5 percent in the first four days of this week to

 rating on Tullow to "buy" from "hold".